endani/strava-visualizer/README.md

 # Strava Visualizer
+Strava API wrapper using ReactJS and Tailwind.
+Based on the amazing Banana project by [Jacky Lee](https://github.com/aboutjax)

 Made by Dani Ramírez on Dec 2020.
-Based on the amazing Banana project by [Jacky Lee](https://github.com/aboutjax)

 ### Stack